Sometimes, your data comes ith several bits of information in one column. Like a column with US states in the format

 B1being the cell you want to split and

-- To apply the changes to the cells below, drag down the blue little square in the bottom right of the selected cell(s).
-Double-click on the blue little square to fill all cells below.
+- To apply the changes to the cells below, drag down the blue square in the bottom right of the selected cell(s).
+Double-click on the blue square to fill all remaining cells.

 Extract content from columns with LEFT()

 Sometimes you don’t have clear separator characters, but just want to extract the first or last characters of a cell.
-Here, the formulas
+To do so, use the formulas

-- Insert a new column again.
+- Insert a new column.
 (Or two.
 Or three!
 As many as you need.)